barumau/pandunia/english/201_shula.md

 ### Answers to the Exercises

-1. ye no safa kamar.
+1. ye no safe kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
 4. ye no ten vaf e mau. / ye ten no vaf e no mau.
-5. shefe yam chai a no kafe.
+5. xefe yam cai a no kafe.
 6. mama ten no vaf a du mau.